Pathways for Restarting CA-324 and CA-325

 In November 2023, the pipeline owner presented an alternative risk analysis to the OSFM for review and approval.
 The November 2023 risk analysis was withdrawn in March 2024.

 On April 11, 2024, Pacific Pipeline Company submitted an alternative risk analysis and implementation plans to amend the current plan.
-The OSFM is currently reviewing the April 2024 alternative risk analysis.
+The OSFM denied the April 2024 alternative risk analysis.

 References: